A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 Chief cook and OS.

-As being practised across all other workplaces, the crew abroad the commercial vessels as allotted separate uniforms according to their ranks.
-The uniform of commercial vessel’s crew members sometimes also display the company cap badge and other badges that are popular in use.
+As is practised across all other workplaces, the crew of commercial vessels are allotted separate uniforms according to their ranks.
+The uniforms of commercial vessel crew members sometimes also display the company cap badge and other popular badges.

 boiler suits